Wide Web was

 Italian, Japanese, Korean, Simplified Chinese, Spanish and Traditional

-HTML 5 Pioneer, a web site devoted to tools
+HTML 5 Pioneer, a web site

 used by web designers, called BlueGriffon "the best HTML5 WYSIWYG out